factly/dega-themes-gatsby/plugins/gatsby-source-dega/README.md

 ### gatsby-config

 The plugin sets some defaults for the endpoints and options.
-Hence you can use it only with the two **mandatory** entries `apiKey` and `chanspaceId`.
+Hence you can use it only with the two **mandatory** entries `apiKey` and `spaceId`.

 ```JS
 module.exports = {